orbeon/orbeon-forms-doc/form-runner/persistence/flat-view.md

 ### View name

 When you enable this property, upon publishing a form, the persistence layer creates a view specific to that form.
-The name of the view is based on your app and form name, and has the form:
+The name of the view is based on the app name, form name, and [SINCE Orbeon Forms 2021.1] form version.
+It has the form:

 ```
-orbeon_f_#{app}_#{form}
+[SINCE Orbeon Forms 2021.1] orbeon_f_#{app}_#{form}_#{form_version}
+[UP TO Orbeon Forms 2020.1] orbeon_f_#{app}_#{form}
 ```

-For instance, if your app is `hr` and you form is `expense`, then the view is named `orbeon_f_hr_expense`.
+For instance, on Orbeon Forms 2021.1 and newer, if your app is `hr`, your form is `expense`, and you are publishing version 2 of that form, then the view is named `orbeon_f_hr_expense_2`.
 If upon publishing, there is already a view with that name, the persistence layer deletes it before recreating a new view.

 ### Metadata column names